 Revoke the lost key from your dashboard and generate a new one.
 Because keys are SHA-256 hashed, we cannot recover the plaintext.
 You must create a new key.

 Yes.
 Each API key is subject to fair-use rate limits based on your plan.
-Startup plans include higher throughput than Founder plans.
+Startup and Corporate plans include higher throughput than Founder plans.
 Contact us if you need enterprise-level quotas.

 Self-hosting is available on Corporate plans.
 Contact us for deployment documentation and infrastructure requirements.
 All self-hosted instances still require a valid BrainFlow API key for authentication.